Loaded Healthy No Bake Cookies- Easy, quick and delicious, these no bake cookies take just 10 minutes and are loaded with nutrient packed ingredients!

-With school and college just around the corner for many out there, having sensible snacks on hand is a essential to boost productivity and also keep them energised and their minds working.
-No bake snacks are the perfect solution because they take barely any time to whip up and can be customised to suit various tastebuds and to keep things creative!
+Having sensible snacks on hand is a essential to boost productivity and also keep kids energized and their minds working.
+No bake snacks are the perfect solution because they take barely any time to whip up and can be customized to suit different taste buds and to keep things creative!

 These loaded no bake cookies are a winner!
-The base is made from oat flour, nut butter, brown rice syrup and a little bit of dairy free milk to form together.
-Then comes the fun part- The toppings!
+The base is made from oat flour, nut butter, maple syrup and a little bit of milk to form together.

 For those with nut allergies, this works really well with Sunflower seed butter or soy nut butter.
-Also, for those who don’t have access to brown rice syrup, you can definitely use honey or another sticky sweetener.
+Also, if you don’t want to use maple syrup, you can use brown rice syrup.
+It is a little bit trickier to find in stores though.
+You can also use honey or another sticky sweetener.
 Be sure to increase it by around 1-2 tablespoons.

 Loaded Healthy No Bake Cookies

 - 1/2 cup oat bran

 - 1/4 cup maple syrup, pure can use brown rice syrup or honey also

 - 1 tbsp milk as needed to combine dough

 - 1/4 cup chocolate pieces milk, dark, white or butterscotch

 - Line a large plate or baking tray with parchment paper and set aside.